 Is it better to take Social Security at 62 or 67?

 The best answer depends on your financial situation, but you get a higher check each month if you wait longer.
-Read also : How to set up retirement account.
+This may interest you : How to set up retirement account.
 While you can start taking Social Security early at the age of 62, you will receive your full benefit if you are late until your full retirement age.

 If you claim Social Security at age 62, rather than waiting until your full retirement age (FRA), you can expect up to a 30% reduction in monthly benefits.
 For every year you delay claiming Social Security after your FRA until the age of 70, you get an 8% increase in your benefit.